Pak court indicts five Americans with terrorism

-A US consular staff member attended the hearing today, the US embassy in Islamabad confirmed, but made no further comment.
+A US consular staff member attended the hearing on Wednesday, the US embassy in Islamabad confirmed, but made no further comment.

-The suspects have insisted that they wanted to travel to Afghanistan, where US-led troops are locked into a war, only for charity work.
+The suspects have insisted that they wanted to travel to Afghanistan, where US-led troops are locked into an eight-year war, only for charity work.

 Investigators have said that the men planned to travel from Sargodha to South Waziristan, a training ground for Islamist networks in Pakistan's lawless tribal belt that was subject to a major military operation last year.

 Although the Pakistani government is a close US ally in the war on Al-Qaeda and the Taliban in Afghanistan, the country is gripped by widespread anti-Americanism where many blame deteriorating security on the alliance.